 Mix equal parts of cooked brown rice and drained canned black beans.
 Top with leftover chicken or steak, salsa, corn, and guacamole.
 Eat with a small handful of tortilla chips for extra crunch.

 Toast a whole grain or flaxseed piece of bread and top with chunky, mashed avocado.
 Sprinkle chili pepper flakes and very lightly drizzle with olive oil.
-For more great avocado ideas, check out these 30 Best Avocado Recipes on Instagram!
+If you're seeking more healthy snacks with avocado, check out the The 29+ Best Avocado Recipes for Every Meal (Even Dessert!)!

 Remove the pit from dates, stuff with an almond and blue cheese and wrap tightly with half a strip of bacon.
 Secure with toothpicks and bake at 350° F until the bacon is crisp.
 Love bacon?
 Satisfy your top three cravings (can you guess the other two?) with these 30 Guilt-Free Snacks for Your Biggest Cravings!

 What You'll Need: bean-dip, (or low-fat refried-beans), salsa, scallions, jack-cheese, pickled jalapenos, toasted pita

 Fill the bottom of an oven-safe bowl with bean dip or low-fat refried beans.
 Top with salsa, scallions, and a thin layer of Jack cheese.
 Bake until the cheese is melted, then crown with chopped pickled jalapenos.
 Serve with toasted pita or black bean chips.